gaultier/blog/are_my_sql_files_read_at_build_time_or_run_time.md

 So this was the problem: the test decided to walk the file system by itself at run time without any globbing, it stumbled on a `.go` file that happened to be in the `migrations` folder, and errored out.

 With DTrace, we unveiled the truth in a few lines of D script: some SQL files (schema migrations) were read at build time, and some at run time (also schema migrations for some reason, as well as test data).

+The question that started it all could be answered a number of different ways, but by using DTrace we have access to all the niceties it offers such as call stacks, etc.